Guilford police: East Haven man charged with animal cruelty took injured dogs’ pain meds

 "We have seen a lot of different things that people have done," said Hyatt.
 "It is scary to think what people have done so far, and scary to think what they may do in the future, to try to get drugs to feed their own addictions."

-Court documents show that from June 4 – September 20, Cunnington had 14 different prescriptions filler by nine different prescribers, which were filled at ten different locations.
+Court documents show that from June 4 - September 20, Cunnington had 14 different prescriptions filled by nine different prescribers, which were filled at ten different locations.

 "Another component of the fraud," said Hyatt.
 "Again, another way to perpetuate that fraud."